Danish-1122/anon-txt/README.md

 # This is a free sms sender anonymously

-# Installation just copy and paste the below commands in your termux
+# Installation just copy and paste the below commands in your termux one by one

 Install termux from playstore